Qiskit/qiskit-aer/CONTRIBUTING.md

     qisikt-aer> set VERBOSE=1
     qiskit-aer> python ./setup.py bdist_wheel --build-type=Debug 1> build.log 2>&1

-We encourage to always send the whole `build.log` file when reporting a build issue, otherwise we will ask for it :)
+We encourage you to always send the whole `build.log` file when reporting a build issue, otherwise we will ask for it :)

 **Stepping through the code**